-The attic is adequately vented.
+VENTILATION The attic is adequately vented.

-Wind baffles prevent wind from blowing through the soffit vents and pushing the insulation away from the vent opening.
-The absence of wind baffles will often result in the exposure of large areas of the ceiling to cold temperatures.
-Wind baffles also prevent insulation from blocking the vents.

-Wind baffles locations are compromised in some areas of the attic.
-The proper placement of wind baffles in front of all soffit vents is recommended.

-5.3 MECHANICAL VENTILATION SYSTEMS

-Use by others is unauthorized and prohibited.
-Copyright @2008, Clark Inspections, Inc. WSDA/PCO #55210.
-Certified ASHI Member Inspector #202240 Terry Clark (206) 660-9200

-The visible portions of the air ducts for the bathroom fans are properly installed and are performing their intended function.
+MECHANICAL VENTILATION Flexible plastic duct is used to direct air from the vent fans to the exterior.
+This type of SYSTEMS material is unreliable.
+Replacing the plastic duct with 4" smooth-wall sheet metal duct is recommended.

-The first step in preventing rodents from entering the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
+PEST CONTROL The first step in preventing rodents from entering the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
 Careful work sealing cracks, holes and gaps over 1/4" in size will discourage activity.

-GARAGE

-The garage often contains major components of the plumbing, heating and electrical systems.
+GARAGE The garage often contains major components of the plumbing, heating and electrical systems.
 These components are discussed under their respective headings.
 Components that were tested and/or inspected in the garage and reported here include the garage floor, overhead door(s), automatic openers and fire resistive barriers.
-ATTACHED GARAGE - The following components were inspected:

-6.1 GARAGE FLOOR

-There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
+ATTACHED GARAGE - The following components were inspected: GARAGE FLOOR There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
 Shrinkage cracks are common in garage floors and are not considered a structural defect.
 The garage floor is properly installed and is functioning as intended.

-6.2 OVERHEAD GARAGE DOORS

-The garage is fitted with a pair of roll-up doors.

-6.3 GARAGE DOOR OPENER

-The garage door openers were tested and were functional.
-The auto stop reverse safety switches were functioning as intended.
+OVERHEAD GARAGE DOORS The garage is fitted with a single roll-up door.
+The garage door is properly installed and is performing its intended function.
+GARAGE DOOR OPENER The garage door opener was tested and was functional.
+The auto stop reverse safety switch was functioning as intended.
 The Photo-eye beam was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
 We recommend that the photo-eye be lowered to within 4-6" of the floor.

-6.4 FIRE SEPARATION

-There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+FIRE SEPARATION There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

-The installation of a furnace vent thimble is recommended to prevent flames to spread to the structure.
+The installation of a furnace vent thimble is recommended to prevent flames from spreading to the structure.